oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

 Ensure that you have Created your Kubernetes environment, your devops project, your OCI code repo and uploaded the sample code.

+If you use the scripts to help setup your vault variables  you are assumed to have the latest version in the `$HOME/helidon-kubernetes` folder, you will probably have checked this earlier in the lab.

 ## Task 1: Exploring the build_spec.yaml

   1. Open the OCI Code repo (called `cloudnative-helidon-storefront`) you created in your project, navigate to the `helidon-storefront-full/yaml/build` directory, open the `build_spec.yaml` file